 It's been 19 years since I started using computers.
-2007 was probably the earliest time I remember using a computer (could've been earlier too) and back then Windows XP was the real deal everywhere.
+2007 was probably the earliest time I remember using a computer, and back then Windows XP was the real deal everywhere.

 Computers were an amazing piece of tech back then and I used to spend all of my time on that computer whenever I used to go to my grandparents'.
-I used to play a lot of classic video games, the likes of road rash etc. I eventually became a bit tech savvy and started tinkering around the internet when I had an internet connection in 2008.
+I used to play a lot of classic video games, like Road Rash.
+I eventually became a bit tech-savvy and started tinkering around the internet when I had an internet connection in 2008.

 Why not use Linux?

-I have a love and hate relationship with Linux.
-Linux is an amazing operating system and Debian is my go-to Linux Distro but the problem is that I often tend to fall into rabbit holes of distro hopping or ricing that make me waste too much time and not to mention that some stuff isn't natively built for Linux and I gotta go through heap load of terminal commands to fix something at times.
+I have a love-hate relationship with Linux.
+Linux is an amazing operating system and Debian is my go-to Linux Distro, but I often tend to fall into rabbit holes of distro hopping or ricing that make me waste too much time.
+Not to mention that some stuff isn't natively built for Linux and I gotta go through a heap load of terminal commands to fix something at times.

 Sure, Linux is free and focuses on giving the user a lot of power but often at times I don't need that kind of power.
 I just need to get my work done and not focus on making my GNOME look like MacOS.